Which polysaccharide is an important component in the structure o... | Channels for Pearson+

 1

-Understand the role of polysaccharides in biological structures.
-Polysaccharides are long chains of monosaccharide units and serve various functions, including structural support and energy storage.
+Identify the function and location of each polysaccharide option provided: Starch, Cellulose, Chitin, and Glycogen.

-Identify the polysaccharides listed in the problem: Cellulose, Chitin, Starch, and Glycogen.
+Understand that Starch is primarily used for energy storage in plants, not structural support in animals or fungi.

-Recall the primary function and occurrence of each polysaccharide: Cellulose is a major component of plant cell walls, Starch is a storage form of energy in plants, Glycogen is a storage form of energy in animals, and Chitin is a structural component in the exoskeletons of arthropods and cell walls of fungi.
+Recognize that Cellulose is a structural component in the cell walls of plants, not typically found in animals or fungi.

-Focus on the requirement of the problem: an important component in the structure of many animal and fungal cells.
+Note that Glycogen is used for energy storage in animals and fungi, but it is not a structural component.

-Conclude that Chitin is the polysaccharide that fits the description, as it is found in the exoskeletons of arthropods (animals) and the cell walls of fungi.
+Learn that Chitin is a polysaccharide that provides structural support in the exoskeletons of arthropods (such as insects and crustaceans) and in the cell walls of fungi, making it the correct answer.

 Watch next